kp96/Course-Page-Downloader/README.md

 # Note
-This version is obsolete now.
-However, it still can be used to download Winter 15-16 course page.
+This version is obsolete and no longer maintained.

 # Course-Page-Downloader (beta)
 Downloads contents of VIT Academics Course Page and organizes them nicely